Leonay07/dsan_5550_final/README.md

 ### ROC Curve

 The ROC curve reaches **AUC = 1.0**, which basically means the model can almost perfectly distinguish UHI vs. non-UHI patches based on their predicted probabilities.
-This is expected since UHI patches have very clean and consistent temperature structure compared to noise or scattered hot pixels.

 ![ROC Curve](./results/ROC_Curve.png)